Skip to content ↓

 Priority 3 Improve advertising profile and 'reach' to secure high quality teacher recruitment.

-Priority 4 Improved CPD access to include online training packages and materials.
+Priority 4 Improved CPD access includes online training packages and materials.

 Priority 5 Introduction of a familiarisation programme for Pupil Premium students in Year 6 who are going to complete the 11+ examination.